Basix XML Expression Evaluation

 str(x)

-converts something to a string:
+converts some value to a string:

 "str(123)" => '123'